ojwb/survex/doc/walls.rst

 - The ``INCH=`` option currently gives an "Unknown command" warning (unless the argument is zero), and is skipped.

-- The ``RECT=`` option currently gives an "Unknown command" warning, and is skipped (this option specifies how much to orient cartesian style data relative to true North, not to be confused with the unrelated ``RECT`` option without a value which is supported).

 - Walls documents allowing a "maximum of eight characters" in unprefixed names - we don't bother trying to enforce this restriction, but this should not make a difference in valid data.